 The first step in the licensing process is to take the NYS Salesperson 75 Hour Qualifying Course.
 The Greater Syracuse Association of REALTORS (GSAR) offers the qualifying course several times per year.

 GSAR Location: 5958 E. Taft Rd., North Syracuse, NY 13212

-2019 Spring Real Estate Salesperson Course - Dates TBD
+2019 Spring Real Estate Salesperson Course Begins April 8

 A licensing candidate may take the course final examination only upon satisfactory completion of the attendance requirements: students must be in attendance for 90% of the course.
 Any student absent for more than 7.5 hours will not be eligible to sit for the final exam.
 An exam score of 70% must be achieved in order to successfully complete the course.
 A make up exam is available in the event the course exam is not passed.
 Successful completion of both attendance and exam requirements entitles the licensing candidate to sit for the New York State licensing examination.

 Salesperson’s Course Topics:

 - Human Rights and Fair Housing

 - Property Insurance